+3.3.9 Material Groups.

-- 3.3.1 Autoignition Temperature (AIT).
-The minimum temperature required to initiate or cause self-sustained combustion of a solid, liquid, or gas independently of the heating or heated element. - 3.3.2 CAS.
-Chemical Abstract Service. - 3.3.3 Combustible Dust.
-Dust particles that are 500 microns or smaller (material passing a U.S. No. 35 Standard Sieve as defined in ASTM E11-09, Standard Specification for Wire Cloth and Sieves for Testing Purposes) and present a fire or explosion hazard when dispersed and ignited in air.
-[70:500.2] - 3.3.4 Combustible Dust Groups.
-Combustible dusts are addressed in Articles 500, 502, and 506 of NFPA 70, and are divided into Groups E, F, and G. - 3.3.4.1 Group E. Atmospheres containing combustible metal dusts, including aluminum, magnesium, and their commercial alloys, or other combustible dusts whose particle size, abrasiveness, and conductivity present similar hazards in the use of electrical equipment. - 3.3.4.2 Group F. Atmospheres containing combustible carbonaceous dusts that have more than 8 percent total entrapped volatiles (see ASTM D3175, Standard Test Method for Volatile Matter in the Analysis Sample of Coal and Coke, for coal and coke dusts) or that have been sensitized by other materials so that they present an explosion hazard. - 3.3.4.3 Group G. Atmospheres containing combustible dusts not included in Group E or Group F, including flour, grain, wood, plastic, and chemicals. - 3.3.4.4 Group IIIC.
-Combustible metal dust; Group IIIC is equivalent to Class II, Group E. - 3.3.4.5 Group IIIB.
-Combustible dust other than combustible metal dust; Group IIIB is equivalent to Class II, Groups F and G - 3.3.4.6 Group IIIA.
-Solid particles, including fibers, greater than $500 \mu m$ in nominal size that might be suspended in air and could settle out of the atmosphere under their own weight; Group IIIA is equivalent to Class III. - 3.3.5 Combustible Flyings.
-Solid particles, including fibers, greater than $500 \mu m$ in nominal size that could be suspended in air and could settle out of the atmosphere under their own weight. - 3.3.6 Hybrid Mixture.
-An explosible heterogeneous mixture, comprising gas with suspended solid or liquid particulates, in which the total flammable gas concentration is ≥ 10 percent of the lower flammable limit (LFL) and the total suspended particulate concentration is ≥ 10 percent of the minimum explosible concentration (MEC).
-[68, 2013]
+- 3.3.9.1 Combustible Dust Division Material Groups.
+The division area classification, addressed in Articles 500 and 502 of NFPA 70, divides combustible dusts into Group E, Group F, and Group G. - 3.3.9.1.1 Group E. Atmospheres containing combustible metal dusts, including aluminum, magnesium, and their commercial alloys, or other combustible dusts whose particle size, abrasiveness, and conductivity present similar hazards in the use of electrical equipment. - 3.3.9.1.2 Group F. Atmospheres containing combustible carbonaceous dusts that have more than 8 percent total entrapped volatiles (see ASTM D3175, Standard Test Method for Volatile Matter in the Analysis Sample of Coal and Coke, for coal and coke dusts) or that have been sensitized by other materials so that they present an explosion hazard. - 3.3.9.1.3 Group G. Atmospheres containing combustible dusts not included in Group E or Group F, including flour, grain, wood, plastic, and chemicals. - 3.3.9.2 Zone Material Groups.
+The zone area classification, addressed in Article 506 of NFPA 70, divides combustible materials into Group IIIA, Group IIIB, and Group IIIC. - 3.3.9.2.1 Group IIIC.
+Combustible metal dust, including combustible metal fibers/flyings. - 3.3.9.2.2 Group IIIB.
+Combustible dust other than combustible metal dust. - 3.3.9.2.3 Group IIIA.
+Combustible fibers/flyings or ignitible fibers/flyings other than metal.